 2. Explain your long-term aspiration.

 Make the connection between the story and your long-term goal.
 Your long-term goal can be directional—if we’ve learned anything in the past couple of years, it’s that things can change.
-What role do you ideally see yourself in 20 years from now, and how would it help you achieve your aspiration?
-This role can be your long-term goal.
-What is your target industry?
+What do you ideally see yourself doing 20 years from now?
 In what kind of company or industry do you want to work?
 A startup?
 Something midsized?
 A large and established corporation?
 CPG?
 Finance?
 Tech?
+Think directionally, as there is no way to know what specific roles there will be in 20 years.

-Your long-term aspiration could also be articulated as a problem you want to solve, rather than a specific role, company, or function.
+Your long-term aspiration could also be articulated as a problem you want to solve.
 Start with what you know, and then build your long-term goal from there.
-Make sure it is clear how your short-term goal will be a step in the direction of your long-term goal.
+Next, make sure it is clear how your short-term goal will be a step in the direction of your long-term goal.

 3. Identify your short-term goal.

 What is the best first step in your plan?
+An ideal short-term goal statement would include your desired role, function, and industry, as well as an example company or two.
 What role can build on your current skills (and soon-to-be-acquired MBA skills) to help you achieve your aspiration?
 Would spending time working as a product manager help you own your own product, much like you want to own your own company as an entrepreneur in the long term?
-Would spending time working in consulting give you the breadth of industry experience to help you become a supply-chain expert and eventually a COO?
+Would spending time working in consulting give you the breadth of industry experience needed to help you become a supply-chain expert and eventually a COO?
 For a short-term goal, you want to be more specific.
-An ideal short-term goal statement would include your desired role, function, industry, and example company (or two).
-Leverage a school’s employment report to identify potential companies that recruit at a specific school.
+Leverage a school’s employment report to identify potential companies that recruit there.
+If you are an international student, make sure the industry and companies you are targeting hire international students.
+If you want to stay in the United States post-OPT, myvisajobs.com can help you identify how many H-1B visas a specific company has sponsored.

 4. Articulate what you need from an MBA.